 - Some content types (such as videos) are not supported

-MarcomCentral is a mix of a DAM and marketing asset management (MAM) system that helps create assets that adhere to established brand guidelines.
+MarcomCentral is a mix of a DAM and marketing asset management (MAM) solution that helps create assets that adhere to established guidelines.
 You can achieve brand compliance by setting up automatic expiration notifications.

 - DAM features to store and distribute marketing assets

 - Not many planning features, such as budgeting tools

 Intelligencebank can be categorized into three main components: DAM, BrandHub Portal, and MRM solution.
 With DAM, users can store, manage, and distribute digital assets, while the BrandHub Portal increases brand consistency via custom-made brand guideline pages and workflow approvals.
 The marketing operations software of Intelligencebank allows users to manage budgets, briefs, content, and schedules and helps distribute finished content to multiple outlets.

 - Combines DAM with BrandHub Portal and MRM software